nf-core/oncoanalyser/docs/usage.md

 To use custom panels, reference data must first be generated using a training procedure detailed [here](https://github.com/hartwigmedical/hmftools/blob/master/pipeline/README_TARGETED.md).
-This procedure allows for normalisation of copy number, TMB, and TPM data as well as filtering of panel specific artefacts.
+This procedure allows for normalisation of copy number, tumor mutational burden, and RNA transcript counts, as well as to filter out panel specific artefacts.

 :::note